HDest-Community/Follower/README.md

 - If you go prone, you can pick up followers below you from farther away.
 Imagine they're grabbing onto your hand and you pull them up.
 - Followers will move out of the way if you're moving towards them while holding the Sprint key.
 - Holding Shift while giving orders will not close the menu.
+- While in input mode, pressing the Up and Down arrow keys moves through the command history.

 ### Modding
 ---